How to Create an Online Will

-Every state has what are called intestacy statutes that govern distribution of property when someone dies without a will.
+Every state has what is called intestacy statutes that govern the distribution of property when someone dies without a will.
 You can access your state’s intestacy statutes here.
 If you’re happy for your property to be distributed according to the succession laid down by your state’s lawmakers, then you probably don’t need a will.

 Should You Hire a Lawyer to Write One for You?

 It’s not necessary to hire a lawyer if your needs are simple, you just want to make sure your property gets transferred in an orderly manner, and your children are provided for.
 But other issues may require careful consideration and specialty knowledge to help you accomplish what you desire.
 An error in the will can cause untold complications.
 If you have any of the following issues, you should consult a lawyer (this is not an exhaustive list):

 - You want to establish a trust

 - You own real estate in multiple states

 - You have an incapacitated or disabled loved one that has special needs